 ARRW, pronounced “arrow”, is an air-to-ground prototype missile the US Air Force is developing with Lockheed Martin that is based on the Tactical Boost Glide system, work on which began in 2015.

 The missile is a hypersonic glide vehicle, meaning it is launched from a rocket and glides to its target at hypersonic speeds.
-Hypersonic cruise missiles, which are powered by air-breathing engines, also known as scramjets.
+Hypersonic cruise missiles are boosted to their top speed and then powered by air-breathing engines, also known as scramjets, to sustain that speed.

 AARW will be capable of travelling at average speeds of between Mach 6.5 and Mach 8 and will have a range of approximately 1,000 miles (1,600km).